Form validation is done to check the accuracy of the user’s entered information before they could submit the form.

 Firstly, let’s have a look how a user can make mistake while entering wrong email address:

-- @compem.net [no character [email protected]]
+• @compem.net [no character before@]

-- [email protected] [invalid character!]
+• [email protected] [invalid character!]

-- [email protected]_bright.com [underscore are not allowed in the domain name]
+• sunshine@mode_bright.com [underscore are not allowed in the domain name]

 Now let’s see what a valid email address should contain:

-- The combination of letters, numbers, periods, plus sign, and /or underscores.
+• The combination of letters, numbers, periods, plus sign, and /or underscores.

-- The @symbol.
+• The @symbol.

-- Combination of letters, numbers and periods.
+• Combination of letters, numbers and periods.

-- The top level domain. (com, net, org, us, gov)
+• The top level domain. (com, net, org, us, gov)

 So, just to make sure that user entered the email address in the correct format, it’s necessary to include email validation code inside the validation codes.
-A general expression to check valid email address is: /^[w-.+][email protected][a-zA-Z0-9.]+.[a-zA-Z0-9]{2,4}$/ The expression checks the letters, numbers, and other symbol at a proper sequence.
-The sequence is defined as: [alphabets/numbers/underscore/plus [email protected]/numbers/periods.domain name] If the entered email address is not in a proper sequence, then the message will popup which says “Wrong Email Address”.
+A general expression to check valid email address is: /^[w-.+]+@[a-zA-Z0-9.]+.[a-zA-Z0-9]{2,4}$/ The expression checks the letters, numbers, and other symbol at a proper sequence.
+The sequence is defined as: [alphabets/numbers/underscore/plus sign-@-alphabets/numbers/periods.domain name] If the entered email address is not in a proper sequence, then the message will popup which says “Wrong Email Address”.

 //This segment displays the validation rule for E-mail.